-(1) MGT 346 Leadership in Practice

-Students will demonstrate leadership skills through special projects and group work as assigned and monitored by a faculty mentor.
+MGT 346 Leadership in Practice (1) Students will demonstrate leadership skills through special projects and group work as assigned and monitored by a faculty mentor.
 Students may earn a total of four credit hours, one credit hour per semester.
 Graded P/F.

-Transportation Management (3)

-This course focuses on the development of strategies for business logistics and international Supply Chain Management, related to transferring goods and services within and across national boundaries.
+MGT 347 Transportation Management (3) This course focuses on the development of strategies for business logistics and international Supply Chain Management, related to transferring goods and services within and across national boundaries.
 The coverage includes the impact of economic globalization on supply chain transportation strategies, the design of global logistics networks, managerial processes and systems for international production and distribution, role of ports and airports in international product movement, transportation network sustainability, and security and risk management for international logistics.

-This course deals with the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of origin to point of consumption.
+MGT 348 Supply Chain Management (3) This course deals with the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of origin to point of consumption.
 Supply chains cover everything from production to product development to the information systems needed to direct these undertakings.
-By managing and improving environmental, social, and economic performance throughout supply chains, resources can be promoted.
+By managing and improving environmental, social, and economic performance throughout supply chains, resources and processes can be optimized, costs can be saved, productivity can be increased, and values can be promoted.